Skip to content

 • jwt

-• enabled true means SlashDB will be validating token in Authorization header
+• enabled true - enable authentication using tokens in the Authorization header

 • gui

-• visible true means to show Single Sign On section in standard login page
+• visible true - the Single Sign On section will appear on the standard login page

 • identity_providers